-NEVER sgo more than one year without an emergency evacuation drill.
+- NEVER go more than one year without an emergency evacuation drill.
 Workers should always understand Evacuation procedures.
-If an emergency drill has not been conducted within one year the business must agree to conduct one prior to the placement of any PVH production.

-NEVER slock exit doors while the building is occupied (a single person in the building would be considered an occupied building).

-NEVER sconduct operations in areas without sufficient and unblocked emergency exits.
-Generally, each area or floor should have at least two (2) sufficiently separated and unblocked emergency e xits (more exits may be required based on occupancy).
+If an emergency drill has not been conducted within one year the business must agree to conduct one prior to the placement of any PVH production. - NEVER lock exit doors while the building is occupied (a single person in the building would be considered an occupied building). - without sufficient and unblocked emergency exits.
+Generally, each area or floor should have at least two (2) sufficiently separated and unblocked emergency exits (more exits may be required based on occupancy).
 This includes ancillary areas that are utilized but are not continuously occupied (warehouse, outbuildings, etc.).